EwanMcHenry/Woodland-condition/README.md

         -   `categorised_vf_fig()`
     -   `Extract_expert_info.R` extracts the expert information from the Excel forms
     -   `curation of extracted data.R` curates the extracted data
-    -   `indicator tempalte.qmd` is used as a template for indicator pages of the Quorto book
+    -   `indicator template.qmd` is used as a template for indicator pages of the Quorto book
     -   `Round 2 response checking.R` exploratory analysis of the second round of expert responses
     -   `indicator matcher data.R` sets the different names used for the same indicators so they can be matched.
 Ran within `Extract_expert_info.R` and dependent on that.
     -   `Archive/` exploratory scripts and functions that were used in the analysis but are not part of the final analysis:
-        -   `Delphi results processing.R` prelude to analysis of value functions and weights later used in Quorto book
+        -   `Delphi results processing.R` prelude to developed code that does some of extraction of data and analysis of value functions and weights.
+Superceeded by Quorto book
-        -   `heatmap script.R` initial exploratory work to investigate correlations between indicators and experts
+        -   `heatmap script.R` initial exploratory work to investigate correlations between indicators and experts using heat maps